bridgecrew-perf6/iot-deployment/README.md

                             Azure Functions name for the deployment.
     --functions-code-path FUNCTIONS_CODE_PATH
-                            Path to the folder containing Azure Functions source code.Be warned that '.git' folder will be erased!
+                            Path to the folder containing Azure Functions source code.
+Be warned that '.git' folder will be erased!
     --location LOCATION   Location of the Azure datacenter to deploy.
     --logging-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                             Logging level of the program.